Complex line fields on almost-complex manifolds: Main Theorems

-In the rest of the section, we will formulate our main results for splitting off up to three line bundles in terms of the vanishing of the forementioned top virtual Chern classes.
+In the rest of the section, we will formulate our main results for splitting off up to three line bundles in terms of the vanishing of the aforementioned top virtual Chern classes.